seizu/Ultrasonic-Surveillance-System/README.md

 * An ESP32 microcontroller is used to control sensors and relays.
-The firmware is written in C++ and contains the logic for processing sensor data, switching relays and exchanging data via Bluetooth.
+The firmware is written in C++ and contains the logic for processing sensor data, switching relays and data exchange via Bluetooth.
 <img src="./media/image3.png" />

 * A Python client app running in a Linux environment (Raspberry PI) is responsible to